openid/ipsie/IL1-SCIM.md

 User lookups by alternate identifier are performed by the SCIM operation GET /Groups?filter={filterExpression}&excludedAttributes=members

+Application Providers MUST support the following filter expressions:

+// TODO: Add what filters are required to be supported

 ##### Add or Remove Group Members (PATCH /Group/{id})

 Members are added or removed from Groups via the SCIM operation PATCH /Groups/{id}